cosmos/sdk-tutorials/eth-denver/index.md

 If you enjoyed this Tutorial feel free to share to others who may also enjoy it!
 If you had any issues we'd love to hear about them!
 This tutorial is hosted on github where you can make a new issue and describe the difficulties you were experiencing.
 If you want help during the hackathon just look for someone at the Cosmos booth!

 If you want to stay up to date with me consider following my [twitter](https://twitter.com/billyrennekamp), [github](https://github.com/okwme) and/or [medium](https://medium.com/@billyrennekamp).
-> Special thanks to Jazear, Marko, Dogemos, Nass, Sunny, Kelsey, Brent, Chjango and Peter!
+> Special thanks to Jazear, Marko, Denis, Dogemos, Nass, Sunny, Kelsey, Brent, Chjango and Peter!